-This grant opportunity is part of the above grant program, which contributes to the Department of Agriculture, Water and the Environment (DAWE) Outcome 1: Conserve, protect and sustainably manage Australia's biodiversity, ecosystems, environment and heritage through research, information management, supporting natural resource management, establishing and managing Commonwealth protected areas, and reducing and regulating the use of pollutants and hazardous substances.
-The DAWE works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+The program contributes to the Department of Agriculture, Water and the Environment (DAWE) 2021/22 Portfolio Budget Statements' (PBS) Outcome1 which includes to: 'Conserve, protect and sustainably manage Australia's heritage through research, information management, supporting natural resource management, establishing and managing Commonwealth protected areas.'

+DAWE works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.